Today’s post is all about attracting more, high quality enquiries from eager prospective clients.

-- What am I doing with my marketing, to make sure it’s directly relevant to this super-valuable niche?
+- What am I doing, to make sure my marketing is exclusively, directly relevant to this super-valuable niche?

 Something for everyone?

-One of the most common small business marketing mistakes, is to try and appeal to the widest possible range of people.
+One of the most common marketing mistakes, especially with small and medium-sized businesses, is to try and appeal to the widest possible range of people.

-To inspire someone to switch brands or switch providers, your marketing needs to motivate them into action.
-It has to be directly relevant to them.
-It needs to talk to their world-view.
-Their wants.
+It’s simply this.
+To motivate someone to switch brands or switch providers, your marketing needs to motivate them to take action.
+And in order to motivate them, it has to be directly relevant to them.
+It has to talk to their wants.
 Their needs.
 Their values.

 Every time you decide to widen the appeal of your marketing, beyond your ideal client, you weaken its effectiveness.
-Your marketing shifts from being directly relevant (powerful) to vaguely relevant (feeble).
+Your marketing shifts from being:

 If you haven’t already, I recommend you get intentional about exactly who you want to do business with.
-Then focus your marketing, so that it speaks exclusively to that high value group.
-Go narrow.
-Not wide.
+Then focus all your marketing, so that it speaks exclusively to that high value group.

-Get it right and it’s a game changer.
+Get it right my friend, and it’s a game changer.